giuseppeg/giuseppeg.github.com/_posts/2020-12-05-blocking-async-javascript.md

 - `Atomics.wait` works in the main thread.
 In a browser environment this is not allowed and calling this method will result in a `TypeError`
 - `receiveMessageOnPort` which is only available since Node.js v12.3.0

-Also keep in mind that the return value of the async function must be serializable/transferable.
+Keep in mind that the return value of the async function must be serializable/transferable because the worker has to transfer it to the main thread.

+Finally in order to make the multi-thread solution blazing fast™️ I had to keep the worker around instead of reistantiating it on every invocation of my `main` synchronous function.

 ## Alternatives

 An alternative solution I had been using for a while is to run the async function in a child process which is spawned synchronously with Node's `child_process.spawnSync` and then read the result from `stdout`.

 However spawning a lot of processes is an order of magnitude slower than using threads (a worker).

-Finally in order to make the multi-thread solution blazing fast™️ I had to keep the worker around instead of reistantiating it on every invocation of my `main` synchronous function.

 ## An OSS Success Story